cielbellerose/cielbellerose.github.io/README.md

 # Portfolio Website

-A modern, responsive portfolio website built with Next.js, TypeScript, and Tailwind CSS, deployed on GitHub Pages.
+A modern, responsive portfolio website built with Next.js and TypeScript, deployed on GitHub Pages.

 Visit the live site: https://cielbellerose.github.io